-Supreme Court taking up Colorado clash of religion and gay rights
+U.S. Supreme Court majority appears sympathetic toward Colorado website designer in gay rights case

 The bill, which also protects interracial marriage, steadily gained momentum following the high court’s decision earlier this year to end constitutional protections for abortion.
 That decision to overturn the 1973 Roe v.
 Wade case prompted questions about whether the court — now that it is more conservative — might also overturn its 2015 decision declaring a nationwide right to same-sex marriage.
 Justice Clarence Thomas explicitly said that decision should also be reconsidered.

-The case being argued before the high court Monday involves Lorie Smith, a graphic artist and website designer in Denver who wants to begin offering wedding websites.
+The case being argued before the high court Monday involves Smith, a graphic artist and website designer in Colorado who wants to begin offering wedding websites.
 Smith says her Christian faith prevents her from creating websites celebrating same-sex marriages.

+“Ms. Smith believes opposite-sex marriage honors scripture and same-sex marriage contradicts it,” Waggoner told the justices.

 But that could get her in trouble with state law.
 Colorado, like most other states, has what’s called a public accommodation law that says if Smith offers wedding websites to the public, she must provide them to all customers.
 Businesses that violate the law can be fined, among other things.

 Five years ago, the Supreme Court heard a different challenge involving Colorado’s law and a baker, Jack Phillips, who objected to designing a wedding cake for a gay couple.
 That case ended with a limited decision, however, and set up a return of the issue to the high court.
-Phillips’ lawyer, Kristen Waggoner of the Alliance Defending Freedom, is now representing Smith.
+Waggoner, of the Alliance Defending Freedom, also represented Phillips.

 Like Phillips, Smith says her objection is not to working with gay people.
 She says she’d work with a gay client who needed help with graphics for an animal rescue shelter, for example, or to promote an organization serving children with disabilities.
-But she objects to creating messages supporting same-sex marriage, she says, just as she won’t take jobs that would require her to create content promoting atheism or gambling or supporting abortion.
+But she objects to creating messages supporting same-sex marriage, just as she wouldn’t create a website for a couple who met while they both were married to other people and then divorced, Waggoner said.

 Smith says Colorado’s law violates her free speech rights.
 Her opponents, including the Biden administration and groups such as the American Civil Liberties Union, the NAACP Legal Defense & Educational Fund, disagree.